Azure/oms-log-analytics-firehose-nozzle/README.md

 ```

 # Additional logging
-For the most part, the oms-log-analytics-firehose-nozzle forwards metrics from the loggregator firehose to OMS without too much processing.
-In a few cases the nozzle might push some additional metrics to OMS.
+For the most part, the Azure Log Analytics Nozzle forwards metrics from the Loggregator Firehose to OMS Log Analytics without too much processing.
+In a few cases the nozzle might push some additional metrics to OMS Log Analytics.

 ### 1. eventsReceived, eventsSent and eventsLost
-If `LOG_EVENT_COUNT` is set to true, the nozzle will periodically send to OMS the count of received events, sent events and lost events, at intervals of `LOG_EVENT_COUNT_INTERVAL`.
+If `LOG_EVENT_COUNT` is set to true, the nozzle will periodically send to OMS Log Analytics the count of received events, sent events and lost events, at intervals of `LOG_EVENT_COUNT_INTERVAL`.

 The statistic count is sent as a CounterEvent, with CounterKey of one of **`nozzle.stats.eventsReceived`**, **`nozzle.stats.eventsSent`** and **`nozzle.stats.eventsLost`**.
-Each CounterEvent contains the value of delta count during the interval, and the total count from the beginning. **`eventsReceived`** counts all the events that the nozzle received from firehose, **`eventsSent`** counts all the events that the nozzle sent to OMS successfully, **`eventsLost`** counts all the events that the nozzle tried to send to OMS but failed after 4 attempts.
+Each CounterEvent contains the value of delta count during the interval, and the total count from the beginning. **`eventsReceived`** counts all the events that the nozzle received from firehose, **`eventsSent`** counts all the events that the nozzle sent to OMS Log Analytics successfully, **`eventsLost`** counts all the events that the nozzle tried to send but failed after 4 attempts.

 These CounterEvents themselves are not counted in the received, sent or lost count.

-In normal cases, the total count of eventsSent plus eventsLost is less than total eventsReceived at the same time, as the nozzle buffers some messages and then post them in a batch to OMS.
+In normal cases, the total count of eventsSent plus eventsLost is less than total eventsReceived at the same time, as the nozzle buffers some messages and then post them in a batch to OMS Log Analytics.
 Operator can adjust the buffer size by changing the configurations `OMS_BATCH_TIME` and `OMS_MAX_MSG_NUM_PER_BATCH`.

 ### 2. slowConsumerAlert
 When the nozzle receives slow consumer alert from loggregator in two ways: